 About the Speakers

 Kush K. Goyal, MD, is a Physical Medicine and Rehabilitation-trained physician specializing primarily in spine health (diagnosis, evaluation and management of neck and back pain).
 He focuses on interventional spine procedures and sports medicine.
 Dr. Goyal graduated medical school from the Medical College of Ohio (currently University of Toledo Health Science Center) and completed his residency in Physical Medicine and Rehabilitation at Oakwood Hospital/Wayne State University.
 He later completed his fellowship at Cleveland Clinic in the Center for Spine Health.

-Kim Gladden, MD, is a Sports and Exercise Medicine physician in the Center for Sports Health.
+Kim Gladden, MD, is a Sports and Exercise Medicine physician.
 Her specialty interests include sports and athletic injuries in adolescents and adults, musculoskeletal injuries and performing arts medicine.
 Dr. Gladden went to medical school at George Washington University School of Medicine in Washington, DC.
 She then went on to complete a residency in Physical Medicine and Rehabilitation at Northwestern University Affiliated Hospitals in Chicago and a fellowship in Primary Sports Medicine at Cleveland Clinic.

 Let’s Chat About What You Need to Know about Spinal Sports Injuries

 Moderator: Welcome to our chat today with Cleveland Clinic specialists Dr. Kim Gladden and Dr. Kush Goyal.
 We are thrilled to have you both available to share your knowledge and expertise about sports-related spinal injuries.

 Moderator: Let’s begin with the questions.